pbreach/venpy/README.md

 ##Goals

 1. Provide easy access to existing Vensim functionality in Python.
 This will help to facilitate:
-  * Batch processing of simulation runs under a range of exogenously driven scenarios or events.
+  * Batch processing of simulation runs under a range of exogenously driven scenarios, parameter sets, or events.
   * Incorporation of changes in model structure over time.
   * Communication between separate models.